Workplace Violence Prevention Plan (WVPP)

 - Improving lighting around and at the workplace.

-- Utilizing surveillance measures, such as cameras and mirrors, to provide information as to what is going on outside and inside the workplace and to dissuade criminal activity.
+- Utilizing surveillance measures, such as cameras, to provide information as to what is going on outside and inside the workplace and to dissuade criminal activity.

 - Security surveillance cameras in and around the workplace.

-Provide workplace violence systems, such as door locks, physical barriers, emergency alarms and restraint systems by:
+Provide workplace violence prevention systems, such as door locks, physical barriers, and emergency alarms by:

 - Installing effective systems to warn others of a violence danger or to summon assistance,

-Provide employee training/re-training(refreshers) on the WVPP, which could include, but are not limited to, the following:
+Provide employee training/retraining (renewals) for the WVPP, which could include but are not limited to the following:

 - Recognizing and handling threatening or hostile situations that may lead to violent acts by persons who are service recipients of our establishment.

-- Improve how well our establishment's management and employees communicate with each other.
+- Improving how well our establishment's management and employees communicate with each other.

-- Procedures for reporting suspicious persons, activities, and packages.
-These procedures can be found in critical incident prep and response materials located on the DPS website.
+- Procedures for reporting suspicious behaviors, activities, and packages.
+These procedures can be found on DPS website.

 - Provide/review employee, supervisor, and management training on emergency action procedures.